brillout/proto-db/readme.template.md

 so you can easily modify it and write your own implementation.

 We actually encourage you to write your own implementation;
-ProtoDB is a cheering message that the technique of using JSON and the filesystem can be a great alternative to a database while prototyping.
+ProtoDB is a cheering message that the technique of using JSON and the filesystem can be a great alternative to a database for prototypes and small to medium-sized apps.
 You may not use Proto but you may want to consider this technique.